As an Amazon Associate, I earn from qualifying purchases.

 Purchase a US National Park Pass and Save

-Don’t have a 4th grade, not in the military or can’t volunteer?
+Don't have a 4th grade, are not in the military, or can't volunteer?
 You can purchase a US National Park Pass HERE.
 See a list of federal recreation sites (PDF), including national parks, where the passes are issued.
 Please note there is an extra fee for passes purchased online.
 The following passes are available:

 “A pass is your ticket to more than 2,000 federal recreation sites.
 Each pass covers entrance fees at national parks and national wildlife refuges as well as standard amenity fees (day use fees) at national forests and grasslands, and at lands managed by the Bureau of Land Management, Bureau of Reclamation and U.S. Army Corps of Engineers.
 A pass covers entrance, standard amenity fees and day use fees for a driver and all passengers in a personal vehicle at per vehicle fee areas (or up to four adults at sites that charge per person).
 Children age 15 or under are admitted free.”